-The Manager directs all aspects of the Japan on the Road education program; from curriculum outline, delivery and outcomes to volunteer recruitment and management, school and education establishment outreach, associated office operations and processes.
+The Japan on the Road Program Director (JORPD) directs all aspects of the Japan on the Road education program; from curriculum outline, delivery and outcomes to volunteer recruitment and management, school and education establishment outreach, associated office operations and processes.

-The Manager keeps the ED informed of activities on a bi-weekly basis, attend Board meetings on an as needed basis, and maintain open lines of communication.
+The JORPD must keep the ED informed of activities on a bi-weekly basis, attend Board meetings on an as needed basis, and maintain open lines of communication.

-The Manager may be required to work together with the ED, Board and/or designated committees on elements of the JOR budget and/or annual plan.
+The JORPD may be required to work together with the ED, Board and/or designated committees on elements of the JOR budget and/or annual plan.